 Approximately 18% of adolescents have engaged in nonsuicidal self-injury at some point in their lives.
 This means that nearly one in five teenagers have hurt themselves on purpose, without intending suicide, such as by cutting, burning, biting, hitting or severely scratching themselves.

-“Few parents feel prepared how best to respond if they learn that their child has been intentionally hurting him or herself,” says Nicholas J. Westers, Psy.D., clinical psychologist at Children’s Health℠ and Assistant Professor at UT Southwestern.
+“Few parents feel prepared how best to respond if they learn that their child has been intentionally hurting him or herself,” says Nicholas J. Westers, Psy.D., ABPP, clinical psychologist at Children’s Health℠ and Associate Professor at UT Southwestern.
 “Learning that your child self-injures can be a frightening realization.”
 However, there are ways you can help if your child is exhibiting this behavior.
 Keep these tips in mind when speaking with your child about self-injury:

 1. Be self-aware (rather than too self-assured)